 This is part of a series of stories profiling members of the Niagara Health team and the work they are doing as part of our response to the COVID-19 pandemic.
-Meet Rachel Murphy, the Screening Supervisor for our Greater Niagara General and Douglas Memorial sites.
+Meet Rachel Murphy, the Screening Supervisor for our Fort Erie and Niagara Falls sites.

-For Rachel Murphy, the Screening Supervisor at our Greater Niagara General and Douglas Memorial sites, the onset of the COVID-19 pandemic not only meant keeping up in a fast-paced environment, but having to do so in an entirely different role.
+For Rachel Murphy, the Screening Supervisor at our Fort Erie and Niagara Falls sites, the onset of the COVID-19 pandemic not only meant keeping up in a fast-paced environment, but having to do so in an entirely different role.

 Prior to the pandemic, Rachel worked as a Volunteer Resources Coordinator, supporting volunteers to help meet Niagara Health's purpose of Extraordinary caring.
 Every person.
 Every time.
 However, early on in the pandemic, Niagara Health paused our volunteer services.
 Rachel then became one of our three Screening Supervisors tasked with ensuring screening procedures are in place across our sites and patients are receiving the best possible experience.